-"How do Shot@Life Champions fight for global vaccines?
+How do Shot@Life Champions fight for global vaccines?

-Grassroots champions like us raise awareness and funds to support the work of the U.S. government, United Nations, Gavi, the Vaccine Alliance, and others organizations to improve access and equity in developing countries to cost-effective, highimpact vaccines
+Grassroots champions like us raise awareness and funds to support the work of the U.S. government, United Nations, Gavi, the Vaccine Alliance, and other organizations to improve access to cost-effective, highimpact vaccines in developing countries.

-"Where is global vaccine funding located in the budget and how is it allocated?
+Where is global vaccine funding located in the budget and how is it allocated?

-Global vaccine funding is located in two appropriations bills:
+Global vaccine funding is in two appropriations bills:

---State, Foreign Operations and Related Programs (SFOPS) --Labor, Health and Human Services, Education, and Related Agencies (LHHS)
+--State, Foreign Operations, and Related Programs (SFOPS) --Labor, Health and Human Services, Education, and Related Agencies (LHHS)